 In an office environment, if you keep bossing around your employees without respecting their values.
 You might lose respect and gain coldness in the hearts of your workers.

 But if you act humble and adopt the traits of a true leader, you may build a team that every leader dreams to have.
 Trying to control the office environment by bullying people around all the time is not a leader trait.
 If your employees are scared all the time, they might not give you as good of a performance as them being stress-free.

 A leader treats his people with kindness and equality.

 8. Leaders give credits; bosses only take it:

 A leader always gives credit to his colleagues when necessary.
-He is not greedy of the credit that is his co-worker's right.
-If you appreciate and give credit to everyone who deserves it than you might promote a sense of healthy competition among your workers.
+He is not greedy for the credit that is his co-worker's right.
+If you appreciate and give credit to everyone who deserves it then you might promote a sense of healthy competition among your workers.

-9. Leaders let their colleagues breath, bosses rule over their every action:
+9. Leaders let their colleagues breathe, bosses rule over their every action:

 Bosses, on the other hand, believe in criticizing their employee's every single action.
 Pin picking every error or action brings in more negativity into the office environment.
 Bosses do not expect any good from their co-workers and hence get no output as well.

-Believing and setting expectations actually promotes employees to fulfill those expectations that too positively.
+Believing and setting expectations promotes employees to fulfill those expectations that too positively.

 10. Leaders roll their sleeves up; bosses pressurize others for the work: